bunuelo/funk2/som-2009/lab1/lab1.md

 \vspace{15pt}

 **Key point:** When you look into the semantics of most common programming languages, many of them pay significant attention to scoping issues: reusing/overloading symbols and hiding most of details when possible.
-Most (all?) logics avoid this important issue.
 One of the powers of logic stems from the fact that it is a declarative representation: each fact is self contained (modular) and comprehensible.
 We can simply copy the FOL predicates from one KB and plop them in another -- so long as their symbols conflict in a way that causes rules to contradict each other.
 Human knowledge is much more context sensitive than logic: symbols have different meanings depending on the problem solving context.
 Knowledge depends on hidden assumptions about the context.
 For example, take the assertion "birds fly": what about penguins, ostriches, dead birds, toy birds, caged birds, gestures involving the middle finger, badminton targets, Larry Bird, and Charlie Parker?
 They don't fly; yet this knowledge is still useful for our default reasoning.
 Think about how this relates to the problem in section \ref{sec:actions}.